StockSharp/AlgoTrading/Designer/Gallery/Schemas/Grid_Trading/README.md

 - The close price is discretised by the formula floor(Close / GridStep) * GridStep, which gives the rung the market currently stands on.
 - A previous-value block remembers the rung of the last candle, so the diagram compares rungs instead of raw prices and ignores every move inside one cell of the grid.
 - The order volume is the open position plus the base volume, so a signal against an open position reverses it with a single market order.
-- The original strategy runs on four-hour candles and closes a position at an absolute profit of 2000 price units; here it works on five-minute candles and the target is a percentage of the entry price, which keeps it meaningful on any instrument.
+- The diagram works on five-minute candles and expresses its target as a percentage of the entry price, keeping it meaningful on any instrument.

 ## Entry and Exit Rules

 - **Long entry**: The new grid rung is above the previous one and the position is not long.
 The order buys the base volume plus any open short, which turns the position into a long of one base volume.
 - **Short entry**: The new grid rung is below the previous one and the position is not short.
 The order sells the base volume plus any open long, which turns the position into a short of one base volume.
-- **Exit**: The position protection block closes the position on a take profit of the configured percentage; there is no stop loss, as in the original.
+- **Exit**: The position protection block closes the position on a take profit of the configured percentage; there is no stop loss.
 Otherwise the position is held until the price crosses into the next grid cell and the opposite signal reverses it.

 ## Parameters